Anyone's death diminishes me,

 Martin McKenna, 2020, illustrator & game artist on Fighting Fantasy & Deathtrap Dungeon games

-Peter McMurry, 2019, Lead Engineer for the original Rainbow Six
+Peter McMurry, 2019, Lead Engineer for Rainbow Six, worked on Dominant Species, Force 21

 Kay McNulty Antonelli, 2006, 1 of 6 women system programmers on seminal ENIAC computer